 3. Special Events: Various dates.

 Monthly Recitals, Group Class Concerts, Outreach Concerts, Achievement Days, End of Year Final Concert and Family Picnic.
-Click here for a Suzuki events calendar for the 2015-16 school year.

 In the same manner as when a child learns to talk, parents play an integral part in the musical development of their children.
 They attend lessons with the child and serve as "home teachers" during the week.
 One parent often learns to play before the child, so that she/he understands what is expected of the child.
 Parents work with the teacher to create an enjoyable and nurturing learning environment.